jcagumbay/laravel-template/README.md

 ## Explanation

 1. `src/Booking`.
 This is your `domain`.
 The goal is to navigate the `src` in terms of business terms instead of `Controller`, `Entity`, etc directories.
 2. `Application` directory.
-All your commands and queries live here (CQRS implementation using Symfony's Messenger).
+All your commands and queries live here (CQRS implementation using Laravel's Queue).
 This is in accordance to Onion architecture.
 UI should only talk to Application.
 3. `Domain` directory.
 Your business code lives here.
 4. `Infrastructure` directory.
 This contains your adapters, doctrine mappings, etc.